Keith Barnhart: Publishing and composing

-To date, Plex has been a member of ASCAP for over 30 years, and erstwhile voting member of NARAS (Grammy Awards) for over a decade.
+As of the year 2024, Barnhart has been a member of ASCAP for over 30 years, and an erstwhile voting member of NARAS (Grammy Awards) for over a decade.
 His compositions have grossed nearly $3,000,000 in royalties.
-He currently resides in Huntington, West Virginia owning the recording studio and music production facility The MusicPlex.
+He resides in Huntington, West Virginia, and owns the recording studio and music production facility The MusicPlex.

+Private life

+Barnhart has one son, Byron (born 1996) from a previous marriage.